teixeira83/teixeira83/README.md

 ### Hi 👋
 I am a student at the last year of Information Systems at the Federal Institute of Education, Science and Technology of Rio de Janeiro.
 It's important for me to highlight my institution because it was here that I started my contact with programming and was able to know and learn all the technologies that are being used more in the tech market.
-In short, this is where I gave my first "Hello World!".😂😂
+In short, this is where I gave my first "Hello World!".😂😂😂